-The upper limit of the possible alcohol content is about 16 to 18%, when using turbo yeasts during fermentation up to about 20% vol. The associated lower limit of residual sugar in the wine is usually about 0.1 to 0.2 g/l.
+The sugar content as a significant component in the grapes is represented by the must weight in KMW (Austria) or Oechsle (Germany).
+In these two countries, the sugar content in the berries is a criterion for the Prädikat wine classifications, so to speak.
+The sugar in the grape must is the basis for fermentation, during which a conversion into alcohol and carbon dioxide takes place.
+Above a certain alcohol content, the yeasts die and end the fermentation.
+The upper limit of possible alcohol content is about 16 to 18%, or up to about 20% by volume if turbo yeasts are used in fermentation.
+The associated lower limit of residual sugar in the wine is usually around 0.1 to 0.2 g/l.
 There is no wine that contains no sugar at all.
-The phenomenon that the subjective perception of sweetness in wine can differ greatly from the analytical values depending on the amount of other substances is described under the keyword sweet.
+The phenomenon that the subjective perception of sweetness in wine can differ greatly from the analytical values depending on the amount of other substances is described under the heading sweet.